mekb-turtle/pokeget/USAGE.md

 ### -shiny

 Dictates wether the pokemon is shiny.
-It only works on big sprites.
+It works with all sprites.

 *Note: the shiny colors are from pokemon reborn, so a lot of them are completely different than the normal shiny colors.*